DevCycleHQ/devcycle-docs/docs/sdk/sdk-types.md

 ### Server-Side SDKs

 Server-side SDKs are used in multi-user contexts where each call to the SDK will likely be for a different user.
-Each call to a server SDK function requires the user's ID and any other targeting information to be past in on every function call.
+Each call to a server SDK function requires the user's ID and any other targeting information to be passed in on every function call.
 These SDKs are made for infrastructure, backend, and other such services.

 The current Server-Side SDKs are: